The Gospel According to Jesus

 Nathan Drake serves as the worship coordinator for Christ's Church in St. Louis, Missouri.

-Reformed Worship 115 © March 2015 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 115 © March 2015, Calvin Institute of Christian Worship.
 Used by permission.